robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 The tools change.
 The materials evolve.
 The constraints shift.
 But that fundamental act of creation, of imposing order through craft and will, that feeling transcends medium.
 When you recognise that feeling in your own formative memories, when you can identify what specifically triggered that sense of power and possibility, then you can design experiences that give others that same sensation.

-My grandfather's mill took bulk lumber and turned it into useful timber and products.
+My grandfather's mill took bulk lumber and turned it into finished boards and products.
 My grandmother's kitchen took basic ingredients and turned them into Sunday dinner.
 My Atari took typed instructions and turned them into animated worlds.
 My printmaking takes blank linoleum and turns it into images.

 They're all the same process: transformation through tools, guided by knowledge, constrained by materials, elevated by craft.

 ## The future of feeling

-We're entering an age where AI can generate anything instantly.
+We're entering an age where AI can generate anything quickly.
 Infinite images, endless code, unlimited words.
 The constraints that shaped our formative experiences (limited colours, limited memory, limited materials) are disappearing.
 What happens to craft when there are no limitations?
 What happens to nostalgia when everything is possible?

 I think we'll see a deliberate return to constraints, but by choice rather than necessity.
 Like photographers who shoot film despite digital being superior in every measurable way.
 Like musicians who use hardware synthesizers despite software being more capable.
 Like my insistence on hand-placing pixels despite AI being able to generate thousands of variations.